top (1K)

 Should You Attend An Aircraft School?

-The ultralight aviation is not unsafe.
+Ultralight flying is not unsafe.
 The inexperienced pilots are.
 More than the half of the ultralight aircraft incidents happen because of human mistakes and not because of technical issues.

 You do need to take care about your pilot's education